 - What if I want a non-academic career path?
 If you are considering this, make sure to choose an advisor that supports both paths – you won't know in year 1 what you will want in year 6.
 Have lab alumni taken diverse career paths?
 Ask other lab members how the advisor treats such inquiries.
 If you know you would like to head for a career in pharma or biotech, this is one case where the topic of your research can make your transition easier – choose a lab that works on problems pertinent to human disease.

-For more details and many more suggestions on planning for future success by finding and joining your dream lab, watch the webinar "How to Choose Your Next Lab" by Addgene Executive Director, Joanne Kamens.
+For more details and many more suggestions on planning for future success by finding and joining your dream lab, watch the webinar "How to Choose Your Next Lab" (updated 2020 version) by Addgene Executive Director, Joanne Kamens.

 The goal: Finding your dream lab